David Arias Pérez: Biography

 On 25 January 1983, he was appointed by Pope John Paul II as auxiliary bishop for the Archdiocese of Newark and was consecrated on the following 7 April.
-He was entrusted with the pastoral care of the growing Hispanic population of the region, representing their interests at various situations on the national level.
+He was entrusted with the pastoral care of the growing Hispanic population of the region, representing their interests in various situations on the national level.
 Arias retired from this office on 21 May 2004.

-In 2008, on the 25th anniversary of his consecration as bishop, his hometown of Villaviciosa de la Ribera in Leon renamed the town square in his honor.
+In 2008, on the 25th anniversary of his consecration as bishop, his hometown of Villaviciosa de la Ribera in Leon was renamed the town square in his honor.